TL;DR: Historic, doomed vaudeville-turned-movie house practically thrown away by the city government.

 The aging, old English theme may not match the grandeur of other local theaters of this era, such as the Genesee, but hints of Tudor charm are still found throughout its lobby and concession area.

-The original Alcyon auditorium was halved into two theaters – the projection booth for theater two being directly behind theater one’s screen.
+The vaudeville-era auditorium was halved into two theaters – the projection booth for theater two being directly behind theater one’s screen.
 Curtains on the sides obscured the former balcony level, which lost its box seating and only served as a service corridor to three of the four projection rooms.

 Decorative plaster – at this point, beginning to deteriorate – lines the balcony walls.
 Ornate wood fittings still adorn the balcony edges and above the emergency exits.
 Iron wall sconces could, at one point, be found on both levels but seemed to have been already yanked from the seating area.
 Most of the ones on the balcony were there and still worked.

-Theater two is said to have inspired the set design for Sneak Previews – the televised movie review show hosted by famed Chicago movie critics, Gene Siskel and Roger Ebert.
+Theater two, housing the Alcyon’s original proscenium arch, is said to have inspired the set design for Sneak Previews – the televised movie review show hosted by famed Chicago movie critics, Gene Siskel and Roger Ebert.
 Some of the finer details of the larger theater continue into here, and the side exits feature more nice woodwork above, but the rest of the auditorium reeks of the 1970s tastes found elsewhere.
 The wall to the left of the stage is staggered a bit to accommodate a narrow emergency exit hallway for theater four.

 Beneath this theater screen, hidden behind a stage panel, are stairs leading to the cobweb-infested basement, which still hid a couple of vaudeville-era dressing rooms and mirrors, complete with faded graffiti from a Yugoslavian & Spanish troupe dated October 30, 1927.
 The Alcyon Theater and Highland Park are faintly noted.
 There is more but I couldn’t make the words out.

 A stairway in the lobby led to the last theater: crammed onto the second floor, just left of the original auditorium.
 These lights also didn’t work, but there was a little more room for creative freedom, here.
-It’s worth noting that the projection room for this theater (accessible via a spiral staircase) had roof access, but no fire escape… how it ran for decades with such a glaring safety hazard beats me.
+It’s worth noting that the projection room for this theater (accessible via a spiral staircase) had roof access, but no fire escape… how it ran for decades with such a glaring safety hazard is a bit flustering.

 I tried, but was unable to get any of these 60s-vintage, RCA Photophone projectors (or the newer Christie in theater four) to kick on.
 These babies were likely a deciding factor in the city losing all interest in the place, as the massive expense of digital projection was going mainstream at the time Highland Park closed.
 Along with the projectors: several movie trailers and random bits of equipment (lenses, reel cabinets, power rewinders, etc.) that were supposed to be auctioned off could still be found scattered about.

-An employee door just beyond the entrance to the theater four leads to the balcony, which was not used for seating in its post-vaudeville life, and served only as access to the projection booths and studio/office areas above the lobby.
-All of which had long been cleaned out, already.
+An employee door just beyond the entrance to the theater four leads to the balcony, which in later years served only as access to the projection booths and studio/office areas above the lobby.
+All of which had long been cleaned out.
 Downstairs were two additional vacant retail spaces, but they were not accessible from the theater.

-I kept checking various breaker boxes throughout the theater to see if I could kick-on the non-working lights.
-Unfortunately none worked, however as I was preparing to bounce I particular set in the box office caught my attention… the marquee.
-I cracked open an outside door to see what kind of activity was in the area, and feeling the risk for alarm was minimal, threw the switch…
+I kept checking various breaker boxes throughout the theater in a futile effort kick-on the non-working lights.
+As I was preparing to jet, a particular set in the box office, however, caught my attention… the marquee.
+I cracked open an outside door to see what kind of activity was in the area, and feeling the risk for alarm was minimal, threw the switches…

 It worked, and it would be the last time it was ever turned on…